prologin/concours-site/README.md

     $ cd prologin/team/static/team/ && wget http://www.prologin.org/files/team.zip && unzip team.zip && rm team.zip && cd ../../../

 Don't forget to change the configuration in `prologin/prologin/settings.py` (tip: search for `CHANGEME` within the conf).

-## Static files

-Don't put any file in `prologin/static/`.
-All the static files must be located in their application's static folder (eg: `prologin/team/static/team/`).
-If you uses the internal web server everything will work just fine.
-On production servers, you should use `python manage.py collectstatic` to populate `prologin/static/` with the static files.